wlodekk/pyendo/readme.md

 * [Contact](#contact)

 ## General info
 As we all know Endomondo is terminating its services by the end of 2020.
-I created a Python script that imports Endomodo json files with your training data (which you can downdload from the Endomondo website), converts it to a Pandas dataframe and saves it to feather file.
+I created a Python script that imports Endomodo json files with your training data (which you can downdload from the Endomondo website), converts it to a Pandas dataframe and saves it to a feather file.
 You can use is it to analyze your training results in Python or R which both support the feather file format.

 ## Technologies